ajveltri22/convert_biosample_to_sra/README.md

 # Purpose

-This script converts NCBI BioSample accessions to thier corresponding NCBI SRA accesssions.
+This script converts NCBI BioSample accessions to thier corresponding NCBI SRA accesssions using [eFetch from the NCBI Entrez Utilities](https://www.ncbi.nlm.nih.gov/books/NBK25499/#chapter4.EFetch).
 It prints the conversions to the command line and to a file in the present directory: `converted_accs.csv`.

 # Usage